ipspace/blog/content/posts/2020/06/network-architects-facing-automation.md

 Does that mean you have to learn Ansible?
 Sure.
 You have to hit the wall (hard) a few times to realize how limited it is.
 You have to try to run it on a large-scale deployment to figure out how slow it is.
 You have to try to implement a complex configuration template to figure out how much Jinja2 sucks without custom Python filters... or you could read IBM's white papers praising its beauties.

-NOTE: I'm not saying Ansible sucks (in general).
+{{<note>}}I'm not saying Ansible sucks (in general).
 It's just a tool, and every tool sucks when used incorrectly or in environment it's not good for.
-Just try hacking down a sequoia with a Swiss Army knife which happens to be a great tool... but not for that particular use case.
+Just try hacking down a sequoia with a Swiss Army knife which happens to be a great tool... but not for that particular use case.{{</note>}}

 Unfortunately it's not just Ansible.
 There's Salt, Nornir, Terraform... and the very minimum a network architect should understand is the difference between Ansible- or Nornir-style step-by-step automation and infrastructure-as-code approach of tools like Terraform.

-NOTE: I know Nornir is a Python framework and can be made to do anything you wish it to do... but so can a Turing machine.
-The crucial difference between Terraform and Ansible or Nornir is that Terraform does the hard work of comparing and adjusting desired and current system state for you.
+{{<note>}}I know Nornir is a Python framework and can be made to do anything you wish it to do... but so can a Turing machine.
+The crucial difference between Terraform and Ansible or Nornir is that Terraform does the hard work of comparing and adjusting desired and current system state for you.{{</note>}}

 > How do you think an Architect should approach automation?
 Should I spend X amount of time there even though my role doesn't touch it currently?